k3v1n1990s/Nexond-Trainer/README.md

   * Due to this, the trainer may no longer be able to provide auto ban warnings to certain hacks.
 Determining a workaround
   * With this being on GitHub, anyone can submit script updates as needed -- ultimately creating the first(?) community-updated trainer.
 (Those with high knowledge in updating scripts can request to become a Contributor, in which they may merge pull requests and update scripts directly)
 * A Log file will be implemented to detail occurring trainer events
-* A configuration file will be provided to allow users to directly edit trainer details, such as the Script Bank URL
+* An in-trainer settings tab will be provided to allow users to directly edit trainer details, such as the Script Bank URL

 ## Expected Release
 This trainer, as successor to Simple Trainer, will take much more work and an Open Beta use is expected to begin late March.

+## Current Progress
+As of 2/2/18, trainer settings has been implemented and the implementation of GitHub retreival and script checks are being worked on.